predrag3141/PSLQ/README.md

 1/max(_H<sub>1,1</sub>_, _H<sub>2,2</sub>_, ..., _H<sub>n-1</sub>_) &leq; |_m_| for any solution _m_ of <_x_, _m_> = 0,

-is found on pages 97-99 of [linear Algebra in Situ, CAAM 335, Fall 2016](https://www.cmor-faculty.rice.edu/~cox/lais/bundle.pdf) by Steven J. Cox.
+is found, among other places, on pages 97-99 of [linear Algebra in Situ, CAAM 335, Fall 2016](https://www.cmor-faculty.rice.edu/~cox/lais/bundle.pdf) by Steven J. Cox.
 This is a textbook that covers many topics, including QR decomposition.
 QR decomposition is the same as LQ decomposition, used in PSLQ, except every matrix is transposed.
 Because the overall topic is QR decomposition in this work, every matrix in the PSLQ algorithm is transposed there; and many are renamed.
 In what follows, the argument in "Linear Algebra in Situ" is repeated here, but in the LQ context, using similar names to those in the original PSLQ paper and in the source code, `PSLQ.py`.

 ### Notation